 Kruse Village COVID-19 Infection Prevention and Response Action Plan

 First and foremost, our priority is to keep everyone safe and healthy.
-We are in close contact with state and local health officials to ensure we are taking all appropriate steps at this time.
-We are following guidance from the Centers for Disease Control and Prevention (CDC), Centers for Medicare & Medicaid Services (CMS), and state and local health officials to protect our residents and staff from this virus, and are taking every action possible to prevent it from spreading in our community.
+We continue following guidance from our medical director, the Centers for Disease Control and Prevention (CDC), Centers for Medicare & Medicaid Services (CMS), and state and local health officials to protect our residents and team members from this virus, and are taking every action possible to prevent it from spreading in our senior living and care community.

 The following is a summary of our COVID-19 Infection Prevention and Response Action Plan.

 - Requiring team members and encouraging residents, tenants, and family members to remain up-to-date* with their COVID-19 vaccinations.
 Staying up-to-date with your COVID-19 vaccine is the best way to protect yourself and others, particularly older adults and those with underlying health conditions who are at increased risk for severe complications.
 Any team member with an approved medical or religious exemption to the COVID-19 vaccine are subject to reasonable accommodations to protect the health and safety of everyone who lives in, works at, or visits our senior community.
 These accommodations include regularly taking COVID-19 tests, wearing N95 face masks, disinfecting all work and break areas, and practicing physical distancing.
 Several highly transmissible variants now account for the majority of COVID-19 cases in the US which pose as a major risk to anyone unvaccinated.
 Therefore, we continue to encourage everyone to get vaccinated against COVID-19 and will provide resources and support to those who need it.